tareqimbasher/NetPad/docs/wiki/Dump.md

 Logs.Where(l => l.Level == "WRN").Dump(css: "card text-bg-warning w-25");
 ```

-> :bulb: You can also define your own CSS classes in `Settings > Styles` and use them here!
+> :bulb: You can also define your own CSS classes in `Settings > Custom CSS` and use them here!

 `clear`: removes the output after the specified number of milliseconds.